Moving to Jekyll

 Bootstrapping the website using Jekyll

-After you install all dependencies (https://jekyllrb.com/docs/installation/ubuntu/), you bootstrap you website with:
+After you install all dependencies (https://jekyllrb.com/docs/installation/ubuntu/), you can bootstrap your website with:

 1